 In recognition of his work to develop next generation networks, advance the mission of Calit2, and shape collaborations across organizations, CENIC recognizes Tom DeFanti, an internationally recognized pioneer in visualization and virtual reality technologies at Calit2, University of California San Diego, as the recipient of the 2017 Innovations in Networking Award for Outstanding Individual Contributions.

-Tom’s commitment to advance both technology and the common good is evident to all who are fortunate to work with him.
-Maxine Brown has worked with Tom DeFanti since 1977, and is now Director of the Electronic Visualization Laboratory at the University of Illinois at Chicago, which Tom co-founded with art professor Dan Sandin in 1973.
-Maxine recalls that “Advanced networking was an obvious extension of Tom’s passion for real-time interactive computer graphics, with emphasis on ‘real time,’ whether images and animations are viewed locally or over distance.”
+DeFanti's commitment to advance both technology and the common good is evident to all who are fortunate to work with him.
+Maxine Brown has worked with DeFanti since 1977, and is now director of the Electronic Visualization Laboratory at the University of Illinois at Chicago, which DeFanti co-founded with art professor Dan Sandin in 1973.
+As Maxine recalled, “Advanced networking was an obvious extension of Tom’s passion for real-time interactive computer graphics, with emphasis on ‘real time,’ whether images and animations are viewed locally or over distance.”

-In 1995, Tom, Larry, and Rick organized the first IEEE/ACM Supercomputing (SC) I-WAY event, interconnecting Federal agency advanced networks and enabling 60 distributed, high-performance computing and visualization projects throughout the U.S. to be showcased at the conference site in San Diego.
-The National Science Foundation (NSF) noticed, and Steve Goldstein, NSF Program Director for Interagency and International Networking Coordination, contacted Tom to do the same for international advanced networks, saying that Tom, as a user of networks, would make sure these networks not only interconnected, but interoperated as well.
+In 1995, DeFanti, Smarr, and Stevens organized the first IEEE/ACM Supercomputing (SC) I-WAY event, interconnecting rederal agency advanced networks and enabling 60 distributed, high-performance computing and visualization projects throughout the US to be showcased at the conference site in San Diego.
+The National Science Foundation (NSF) noticed, and Steve Goldstein, NSF program director for Interagency and International Networking Coordination, contacted DeFanti to do the same for international advanced networks, saying that DeFanti, as a user of networks, would make sure these networks not only interconnected, but interoperated as well.

 "Tom has been one of my closest collaborators for three decades.
-He was a driver of the innovation at NCSA and Calit2 in virtual reality, scalable visualization, green IT, and optical networking." said Larry Smarr, Founding Director of CalIT2 and Harry E. Gruber Professor of Computer Science, UC San Diego.
+He was a driver of the innovation at NCSA and Calit2 in virtual reality, scalable visualization, green IT, and optical networking," said Smarr, founding director of CalIT2 and Harry E. Gruber Professor of Computer Science at UC San Diego.

-From his work with GreenLight Instruments, enabling scientists from diverse disciplines to measure and then minimize energy consumption, to his work with National Lambda Rail, a 12,000-mile high-speed national network infrastructure owned and operated by the U.S. research and education community, Tom’s contributions to the development of next-generation networks and applications to advance science have been profound.
+From his work with GreenLight Instruments, enabling scientists from diverse disciplines to measure and then minimize energy consumption, to his work with National Lambda Rail, a 12,000-mile high-speed national network infrastructure owned and operated by the US research and education community, DeFanti’s contributions to the development of next-generation networks and applications to advance science have been profound.

-Innovations in Networking Awards are presented each year by CENIC to highlight the exemplary innovations that leverage ultra-high bandwidth networking, particularly where those innovations have the potential to transform the ways in which instruction and research are conducted or where they further the deployment of broadband in underserved areas.
+CENIC presents the Innovations in Networking Awards at its annual conference to highlight the exemplary innovations that leverage ultra-high bandwidth networking, particularly where those innovations have the potential to transform how instruction and research are conducted or where they further the deployment of broadband in underserved areas.